Information regarding garbage collection, recycling, bulk collection, and other services can be found in the Borough Calendar below:

 The Recycling Center is open with the following restrictions:

 No one will be admitted to the DPW Facility without a mask.

 DPW workers will not assist in removing recycling material from the vehicles

 All vehicles will enter from the Park Place entrance and exit the driveway on Passaic Street

 The DPW Recycling Center is accepting packing Styrofoam during drop off days on the 1st and 3rd Saturdays of each month.

 THEY ARE NOW ALSO ACCEPTING PLASTIC BAGS FOR RECYCLING AT THE DPW YARD THE 1st AND 3rd SAT.
 OF EACH MONTH (STARTING 10-1-20).
 PLEASE DO NOT PLACE PLASTIC BAGS IN REGULAR WEEKLY RECYCLING BINS.
 THEY ARE NOT ACCEPTING BUBBLE WRAP OR PACKING MATERIALS (except packing styrofoam – see above).

 Collection will begin earlier at 2 AM.
 Please have your garbage at the curb the night before your scheduled collection.

-NOTE: The Saturday Recycling drop off at Public Works is cancelled for 3/21 and 4/4
+NOTE: Saturday Recycling drop off at Public Works – restrictions noted above.

 Recycling will occur on alternating weeks between the east side and west side of the borough: